Xiaomo305Mua/GTNHLib-OF/README.md

 ## About

 Shared code library for GTNH mods.
+OptiFine compatible, but may cause some issues.

 ## Features